 Improving Field Productivity Just Got Easier

-Procore Labor Tracking is the first product in the company’s Field Productivity line.
-This solution includes Crews and Timesheets, two tools that work together giving you a deeper view of your labor productivity.
+Procore’s Field Productivity solution includes Crews and Timesheets, two tools that work together giving you a deeper view of your labor productivity.
 Once you start to see the big picture, you’ll notice some interesting and beneficial changes.
 Surprisingly, many of those changes will often show up first with field workers.

 If they find a worker spending half their time getting materials and finding instructions, they can also help you figure out how to improve that.

 The superintendents and foreman want to know the crew’s performance is on par with where it should be and time tracking helps that.
 Most are surprised when they start using time tracking software and see how they spend their time.
 Besides improving crew performance, they get insights into ways to improve processes.
 If they find a worker spend half their time getting materials and finding instructions, they can also help you figure out how to improve that.

 They enter time data and unit production data on mobile or web while tracking the labor budget in real-time against the actual numbers.
 Once you have the data, you can use analysis tools to gauge performance over short and long durations.
 This gives you the insights needed to more effectively adjust crew sizes and get the right mix of skills on the job.
 It helps in scheduling, estimating and quality control.
 It also opens a window on efficiency so you can see where crews are having difficulty keeping up.